 Nothing is more powerful than demonstrating that we can decarbonise our business and remain profitable.
 And we believe climate action is an opportunity that every business must seize.

 Our zero emissions in our operations target has been recognised as science-based and consistent with the 1.5°C ambition of the Paris Agreement by the Science Based Targets initiative.
-Our halving the greenhouse gas impact of our products across the lifecycle target covers indirect consumer use-phase emissions – find out more in reducing emissions from our products.
+Our halving the greenhouse gas impact of our products across the lifecycle target covers indirect consumer use-phase emissions – find out more in .
 It has been recognised as science-based and consistent with a 2°C temperature increase by the Science Based Targets initiative, before the 1.5°C validation was introduced.
 We plan to review this goal in the near future.

 Our net zero value chain target covers upstream Scope 3 emissions, Scope 1 and 2 emissions, and mandatory downstream Scope 3 emissions (including direct emissions from aerosol propellants and the biodegradation of chemicals in the disposal phase).
 It excludes indirect consumer use-phase emissions, such as emissions associated with hot water used with our products.
 This approach is consistent with the Science Based Targets initiative’s approach to net zero targets.